Shamil-FD/ToastyXD/README.md

 ## Contributing

+> When making new files, please make sure to capitalize the first letter.
+> If you are going to make a command, please use the template provided in Util/Template

-Contributing instructions will be coming soon.
+Other contributing instructions will be coming soon.